 JCR does not recognize equity content of Tier2 capital eligible under domestic standard Basel II and allowance for bad loan in principle.
 For items, for which fluctuations are considered large such as unrealized gains (losses) on investment securities, JCR factors in them in a conservative fashion.
+JCR values equity content of injected public funds in the form of stock by comprehensively considering whether they are with or without a simultaneous conversion clause to common stock (mandatory conversion), which can be pressure on the repayment, background of the injection and others.
+However, products, for which it is judged that they will continue to be kept unpaid over long term, will be basically valued that they have a high equity content.
+Since many of public funds may not be refinanced, JCR gradually devalue the equity content as the substantial repayment period comes closer.
+As long as it is not judged that the funds are repaid, the gradual devaluation of equity content will not be carried out.

-JCR devalues equity content of public funds (preferred stock or common stock) because such funds are to be repaid in the future.
-Although JCR recognizes equity content of hybrid products that are calculated into Tier1 capital or core capital, JCR may devalue equity content of instruments that are highly likely to be redeemed or repaid.
+Among hybrid products, which are not public funds including preferred stock or preferred equity securities, JCR recognizes equity content of these products that are calculated into Tier1 capital or core capital.
+Note that JCR may devalue equity content of instruments that are highly likely to be redeemed or repaid by considering the mandatory conversion clause to common stock and others.